SUN workstation

-The SUN workstation was a modular computer system designed at Stanford University in the early 1980s.
+The SUN workstation is a modular computer system that was designed at Stanford University in the early 1980s.
 It became the seed technology for many commercial products, including the original workstations from Sun Microsystems.

 History

 In 1979 Xerox donated some Alto computers, developed at their Palo Alto Research Center, to Stanford's Computer Science Department, as well as other universities that were developing the early Internet.
 The Altos were connected using Ethernet to form several local area networks.
 The SUN's design was inspired by that of the Alto, but used lower-cost modular components.
 The project name was derived from the initials of the campus' Stanford University Network.

 Professor Forest Baskett suggested the best-known configuration: a relatively low-cost personal workstation for computer-aided logic design work.
 The design created a 3M computer: a 1 million instructions per second (MIPS) processor, 1 Megabyte of memory and a 1 Megapixel raster scan bit-map graphics display.
 Sometimes the $10,000 estimated price was called the fourth "M" — a "Megapenny".

 Director of Computer Facilities Ralph Gorin suggested other configurations and initially funded the project.

 Graduate student Andy Bechtolsheim designed the hardware, with several other students and staff members assisting with software and other aspects of the project.
 Vaughan Pratt became unofficial faculty leader of the project in 1980.

 Three key technologies made the SUN workstation possible: very large-scale integration (VLSI) integrated circuits, Multibus and ECAD.

 ECAD (Electronic Computer Assisted Design, now known as Electronic design automation) allowed a single designer to quickly develop systems of greater complexity.

 The Stanford Artificial Intelligence Laboratory (SAIL) had pioneered personal display terminals, but the 1971 system was showing its age.
 Bechtolsheim used the Stanford University Drawing System (SUDS) to design the SUN boards on the SAIL system.
 SUDS had been originally developed for the Foonly computer.

 The Structured Computer Aided Logic Design (SCALD) package was then used to verify the design, automate layout and produce wire-wrapped prototypes and then printed circuit boards.

 VLSI integrated circuits finally allowed for a high-level of hardware functionality to be included in a single chip.
 The graphics display controller was the first board designed, published in 1980.
 A Motorola 68000 CPU, along with memory, a parallel port controller and a serial port controller, were included on the main CPU board designed by Bechtolsheim.
 The third board was an interface to the 2.94 Mbits/second experimental Ethernet (before the speed was standardized at 10 Mbits/second).